netgrif/petriflow.js/CONTRIBUTING.md

 # How to contribute to Petriflow.js

 Petriflow.js is a Javascript library written in Typescript of Petriflow objects.
-The library is for those who want to integrate the Petriflow process in their applications.
+The library is for those who want to integrate Petriflow processes in their applications.

 The library is updated together with the Petriflow specification.